 Oregon State Records & Public Access Laws

-This country’s citizens have the right to access government records thanks to the FOIA (Freedom of Information Act).
-Oregon has its own FOIA law called the Oregon Public Records Law.
 It allows Oregon residents to request public records with or without a specific objective.
 Nevertheless, records that are associated with computer programs and health treatments less than 75 years old are exempt from this law.1

 Records can be obtained through third-party sites or through government sources, but searchers need to know where to locate the correct documents and government before they begin their research.

-Criminal Records of Oregon – An Overview
+Criminal Records of Oregon: An Overview

 Oregon criminal records, sometimes called rap sheets, typically contain any conviction records, arrest charges, and identifying information like a social security number.
 Prospective landlords and employers have to know a person’s criminal history to see if they pose a threat to their business and/or other people.